Monad charge \[One-time payments on Monad]

 ### With pull mode (ERC-3009)

-To accept pull mode credentials, provide an `account` so the server can broadcast `transferWithAuthorization` and pay gas:
+To accept pull mode Credentials, provide an `account` so the server can broadcast `transferWithAuthorization` and pay gas:

 ```ts